sp1der2/AutoSOC/README.md

     ./setup.sh
     ```

-    This script will configure Vagrant and launch the three virtual machines.

 ## Usage

-- Access the Splunk interface at: `https://localhost:8000`
+- After deployment, access the Splunk interface at: `https://localhost:8000`
 - Use credentials admin / P@ssw0rd! to log into Splunk

 ## License